 Adaptive dampers are available as an option.
 They are incorporated into the standard Audi drive select dynamic handling system and allow the driver to choose between a performance driving bias or a more comfort-oriented profile.
 The electromechanical power steering offers decent feedback from the road and reasonable steering precision.
 As an option, dynamic steering which varies its gear ratio depending on the speed and steering angle is available.

 Design and Build

 The acoustic fabric soft top fits as perfectly as you would expect and can be operated with a useful one-touch opening function (why has no one done that before?).
 Here, a flick of the switch is all it takes to open the soft top fully automatically in 15 seconds or close it in 18 seconds at speeds of up to 31mph.
 When the top is down, bootspace reduces by 60-litres.
 When it's up, you get the same 380-litre capacity that the previous version of this model could offer.

 Market and Model

 You can expect prices to sit in the same £40,000 to £62,000 bracket as this model's two most obvious rivals, the Mercedes C-Class Cabriolet and the BMW 4 Series Convertible.
-As for gearboxes, well Audi offers a choice of six-speed manual transmission, seven-speed S tronic dual-clutch transmission or an eight-speed auto tiptronic set-up, plus there's quattro 4WD if you want it.
+As for gearboxes, well Audi offers a choice of seven-speed S tronic dual-clutch transmission or an eight-speed auto tiptronic set-up, plus there's quattro 4WD if you want it.
 There are three main trim levels, 'Sport', 'S line' and 'Vorsprung'.